IntersectMBO/cardano-node/doc/reference/Polls.md

 --out-file poll.cbor > poll.json
 ```

-`--nonce` is an optional, yet a recommended option.
-It takes a UINT,  it is used as a unique identifier so that the same question can be asked at different times.
+`--nonce`  is an optional but highly recommended option.
+It takes a UINT (used as a unique identifier) allowing the same question to be asked multiple times at different time.

-`--out-file` creates the serialized version of the poll sutiable to be distributed among stake pool operators to answer the poll
+`--out-file` creates a serialized version of the poll that is suitable for distribution among stake pool operators for answering the poll.

-`>` redirect the output to a file to save the metadata in json.
-This is the file to  to be included in a transaction.
+`>` redirects the output to a file to save the metadata in JSON.
+This file will be included in a transaction.

 ```
 Poll created successfully.